ahmetaa/zemberek-nlp/morphology/README.md

         Is Runtime? false
         Analysis = [(UNK:fofofo) (Unk,Unk;Unkown)]

  - There are some words, their roots do not exist in dictionary but they are analyzed anyway.
-Such as nubers or proper nouns that starts with capital letters and contain a single quote.
+Such as numbers or proper nouns that start with capital letters and contain a single quote.
    Users can disable this behavior by calling disableUnidentifiedAnalyzer() method while building TurkishMorphology object.

    Consider examples "Matsumo'ya" and "153'ü".